What is the status of Australia’s rollout?

 This first implementation of 5G in Australia is operating on the 3.6GHz frequency band, falling into the Frequency Range 1 category, which is anything under 6GHz.
 This implementation of 5G is not using millimetre waves (mmWaves).

 Frequency Range 2 ranges from 24.25 GHz to 52.6GHz.
-Australia is set to auction off the 26GHz frequency band later this year.
-This will see the installation of small cell antennas, and the introduction of mmWaves.
+Australia has auctioned off the 26GHz frequency band later this year.
+The installation of small cell antennas has begun, and the introduction of mmWaves.

 See ACMA for more information about the 26GHz spectrum auction here: https://www.acma.gov.au/consultations/2019-08/options-wireless-broadband-26-ghz-band-consultation-322018